ebashir123/elyas_portfolio/README Employee Attrition Data Project.md

 4. **Install Required Packages**: If any required packages are not already installed, use the `install.packages()` function to install them.
 Here are the required packages for this project:

+5. **Install the 'EmployeeData.csv' file located in the repository.**

 ```R
 library(tidyverse)
 library(dplyr)